 8. 1099-C Debt Cancellation Reporting

-- Any forgiven debt exceeding $600 on a consumer loan triggers 1099-C reporting obligations in most scenarios
+- Any forgiven debt above the applicable IRS reporting threshold on a consumer loan triggers 1099-C reporting obligations

 - Consult a CPA or tax attorney to confirm reporting thresholds applicable to each transaction type